-The rescheduling of any exam must happen through the Dean of Students.
+The rescheduling of any exam due to an absence must happen through the Assistant Principal.
 Typically, exams are rescheduled only in the event of illness.

 Snow Day Procedure during Exams

 In the event of a snow day during exams, information regarding rescheduling will be communicated via email.